trojand/cheatsheet/docs/Password_Cracking/Hashcat_Practical_Ruleset.md

 # My Practical Hashcat Ruleset

 1. Download maskprocessor from [here](https://github.com/hashcat/maskprocessor/releases/)
+1. Rules
-1. Rules (Just paste this whole (or portions only) section to your cmd.exe terminal.
+    * Just paste this whole (or portions only) section to your cmd.exe terminal.
+    * Why cmd.exe?
 It gets weird in powershell due to the '$' character.
-No need to remove the tabs and comments/descriptions)
+    * Pasting the whole portion, there is no need to remove the tabs and comments/descriptions as it will be ignored

       ```
       # Realistic years only (For smaller rules)